 On capital construction project the change of design or any kind is very costly in the later stage of the project.
 As in construction, all the tasks are done after one and other or in a linear manner, hence you need to roll-back all to make any change.
-This may lead to disaster in term of cost, time, etc.
+This may lead to disaster in terms of cost, time, etc.

 How to Use Agile | Construction Industry

-As discussed earlier, Agile strategy is basically done and dusted in a software development project where to change or roll-back any part is through coding and decoding only.
+As discussed earlier, the Agile strategy is basically done and dusted in a software development project where to change or roll-back any part is through coding and decoding only.
 In this perspective, we have a bit room to utilize this in Construction like below;